A Healthy Eating Tip

 However, since I am an Engineer I felt the need to explain to my grandchildren the reasons why they should follow my mother's advice.

-And recently it occured to me that some of you, my readers, might enjoy hearing what I have been saying to my grandchildren at our kitchen table.
+And recently it occurred to me that some of you, my readers, might enjoy hearing what I have been saying to my grandchildren at our kitchen table.

 These are the Six Reasons you should: Slow Down, Take Small Bites, and Chew Each Bite Completely Before Swallowing: